Nebraska May Join Utah, Idaho in Putting Medicaid Expansion Before Voters

 In Nebraska, multiple expansion proposals have been blocked over the past six years — by a coalition of conservative legislators.

-Thursday's submission of the petition signatures drew immediate opposition from the local chapter of the Koch brothers-backed Americans For Prosperity, which vowed to oppose the pro-expansion campaign.
+Thursday's submission of the petition signatures drew immediate opposition from the local chapter of the Koch Network-backed Americans For Prosperity, which vowed to oppose the pro-expansion campaign.

 "Enrollment has far outpaced estimates in states where Medicaid was expanded," says Jessica Shelburn, Americans For Prosperity's Nebraska director.
 "As a result, states are left scrambling for ways to cover budget shortfalls while still paying for other essential community services like education and public safety."